willcassidy00454/AmbiMuS/README.md

 # AmbiMuS
-Ambisonics-based multiple-stimulus listening test using 3rd-order ambisonics stimuli for 22.2 reproduction, using Max/MSP.
+Ambisonics-based multiple-stimulus listening test using 3rd-order ambisonics stimuli for 22.2 reproduction (in Max/MSP).